What Do Special Education Teachers Do?

 The range of disability types covered by special education programs has increased since the 1970s, with IDEA officially recognizing 13 disability categories.
 Special education teachers support students with a wide range of needs, including:

-• Learning Disabilities: Dyslexia, dyscalculia, written expression disorder
+• Learning Differences: Dyslexia, dyscalculia, challenges with written expression

-• Physical Disabilities: Cerebral palsy, visual or hearing impairments
+• Physical and Sensory Disabilities: Conditions such as cerebral palsy, or visual and hearing differences

 Their work extends beyond academics to include social and emotional skill development, individualized instruction, and behavior support strategies.
 For example, a teacher working with a student with ASD who struggles to pick up on social cues may incorporate video modeling and social stories to help develop communication skills.
 The teacher may pause to discuss observed social cues and what the appropriate response should be.